 It is worth to mention that a similar connection between the normal traces and the Minkowski content of the boundary of the domain was considered in the Euclidean space in \cite[Proposition 6.1 and Proposition 6.2]{CCT}, in the spirit of \cite[Theorem 2.4]{Si3}.

 From Section \ref{leib-rules} onwards our analysis moves definitively to the realm of (locally compact) $\rcd$ spaces.

 Here we address in particular the issue of Leibniz rules for $\DM^\infty(\X)$ vector fields and the action of $BV$ functions on such objects.
 Our aim is to extend the product rules already established in the Euclidean spaces in \cite[Theorem 3.1]{CF1} and \cite[Theorem 2.1]{Frid}.
-In order to do so, we have to use extensively the self-adjointness and the contraction properties of the heat flow $\h_t$, and above all the Bakry-Émery contraction estimate in the self-improved form \eqref{eq:BE}.
-Our arguments eventually lead to Theorem \ref{thm:Leibniz_DM_BV}, where we essentially prove that the action of $f\in BV(\X)$ - the {\em pairing} between $Df$ and $X$ - on $X\in\DM^\infty(\X)$ produces a vector field $fX$ still in $\DM^\infty(\X)$ and that any accumulation point $\bm{D}f(X)$ of the family of measures $\d\h_t f(X) \mu$ in $\mathbf{M}(\X)$ is absolutely continuous with respect to the total variation measure $\|Df\|$.
-This fact will be then fundamental to define the normal traces of a divergence-measure field.
+In order to do so, we have to use extensively the self--adjointness and the contraction properties of the heat flow $\h_t$, and above all the Bakry--Émery contraction estimate in the self-improved form \eqref{eq:BE}.
+Our arguments eventually lead to Theorem \ref{thm:Leibniz_DM_BV}, where we essentially prove that the action of $f\in BV(\X)$ -- the {\em pairing} between $Df$ and $X$ -- on $X\in\DM^\infty(\X)$ produces a vector field $fX$ still in $\DM^\infty(\X)$ and that any accumulation point $\bm{D}f(X)$ of the family of measures $(\d\h_t f(X) \mu)_{t > 0}$ in $\mathbf{M}(\X)$ is absolutely continuous with respect to the total variation measure $\|Df\|$.
+This fact will be then fundamental to define the normal traces of a divergence--measure field.